gadio/moma-django/moma_example/README.md

 -------
 This is the "simple option"

 1. Following the installation, find your site-packages/moma_django-..... directory.
-Depending on how you installed it should look like /lib/python2.7/site-packages/moma_django-0.1.0-py2.7.egg/moma_example
+Depending on how you installed it should look like /usr/local/lib/python2.7/site-packages/moma_example or
 2. Copy the moma_example directory into a temporary area
 3. It is optional but recommended to run the tests at that point (see below)
 4. Create the database: